-Course Description: This section explores the unique buoyancy, resistance and movement of water to improve overall fitness.
-The Student will design and implement an Individualized Aquatic Fitness Plan.
-The class emphasis includes: enhancing fitness through Activity Labs designed to improve Aerobic Capacity, Core Endurance, Muscular Fitness and overall Flexibility.
-The Student will demonstrate the ability to use Goal-Setting Skills to aid in enhancing personal fitness, and complete a Life Skills Unit.
-The Student will be challenged to achieve an improved level of fitness while demonstrating knowledge of fitness concepts and principles.
-The Student will complete and reflect on district-approved fitness assessments for completion of the class.
+Course Description: This section explores the unique buoyancy, resistance, and movement of water to improve overall fitness.
+The student will design and implement an Individualized Aquatic Fitness Plan.
+The class emphasis includes enhancing fitness through Activity Labs designed to improve Aerobic Capacity, Core Endurance, Muscular Fitness, and overall Flexibility.
+The student will demonstrate the ability to use Goalsetting skills to aid in enhancing personal fitness and complete a Life Skills Unit.
+The student will be challenged to achieve an improved level of fitness while demonstrating knowledge of fitness concepts and principles.
+The student will complete and reflect on district-approved fitness assessments for completion of the class.
+CPR training is included in this course.